benseshi/exein/README.md

 To build **mle-player** is a quite straight forward process.
 Simply go to the main app directory and run `make`; then place the *mle-player* files in its final destination.

 ### Tag your target executable
-Tag an executable is easy as add a section to your elf executable file.
+To tag an executable is as easy as adding a section in your elf executable file.
 Here's an example:
 ```
 echo -ne "\x33\x33" > exein